How an eClass Works

 - There is no shame in being wrong, so long as you're willing to learn from the experience.
 I've been wrong about web related issues more times than I can count, and learned more from the correction of my misperceptions than from any instance of understanding a concept the first time around.

-You should probably check into Moodle several times a week; we will be trying our best to check in every day, although we may skip weekends.
+You should probably check into canvas several times a week; we will be trying our best to check in every day, although we may skip weekends.
 If you fall behind in the course, try to catch up, and email us if you are lagging a lot.

 You should also read over your fellow classmates' assignments once you have completed yours.
 One feature of an online education system is that it allows for a group learning environment, and often you can learn a lot from your peers!